 Are you thinking, “ this seems excessive!
 An account for clothes?!”
 I’m going to stop you right there.
 What do you love?
 What things do you like to do?
 Wouldn't it be great if you had a small pile of cash to be able to do the things you love all the time?

 That’s what happened with my friend.
 She loves clothes, so that is where she put her play money.
-It’s in her budget, and she has an account just for that so she managers her spending and can get things as she sees them.
-Again, win win!
+It’s in her budget, and she has an account just for that so she manages her spending and can get things as she sees them.
+Again, win-win!

-As she finds things she wants to buy, that account has enough money for one to to items every couple months.
+As she finds things she wants to buy, that account has enough money for one or two items every couple of months.
 This was a huge win for her!
-It keeps her in check on going crazy with clothes and still allows her to get those pieces she really loves.
-And it’s the same sort of when you can have with the proper budget.
+It keeps her in check on going crazy with clothes and still allows her to get those pieces she loves.
+And it’s the same sort of thing when you can have the proper budget.

-Three big budgeting wins putting her closer to aligning her budget with her long term goals.
+Three big budgeting wins put her closer to aligning her budget with her long-term goals.
 She may not be at the perfect 50/30/20 split, however, her budget is working very well for her and that is the key.

-Using your budget, you willestimate your spending for the month.
-This is typically done at the beginning of each month so you have a handle on what you can anticipate your spending for the month.
+Using your budget, you will estimate your spending for the month.
+This is typically done at the beginning of each month so you have a handle on what you can anticipate your spending for the month to look like.

 Tracking your spending is key to having a successful budget.
-If youestimate your expenses and don't look at what you are actually spending, you are not budgeting!
+If you estimate your expenses and don't look at what you are spending, you are not budgeting!

-The act of writing your expenses down is one of the key habits you can create when starting a budget and implementing strong financial habits.
-Track your purchases daily and calculate your spending monthly, this is how you calculate and complete the actual column of your budget.
+The act of writing your expenses down is one of the key habits you can create when starting a budget by implementing strong financial habits.
+Track your purchases daily and calculate your spending monthly.
+This is how you calculate and complete the actual column of your budget.

-At the end of the month you will compare your estimated vs your actual spending.
-This is where you get into the nuts and bolts of your spending habits and make changes to improve your life.
-Comparing your categories month in and month out will help you find your financial patterns and make improvements.
+At the end of the month, you will compare yourestimates vs your actual spending.
+This is where you get into the nuts and bolts of your spending habits and make change to improve your life.
+Comparing your categoriesmonth-in-and-month out will help you find your financial patterns and allow you to have financial improvements.

-Your budget is on you, if you can stay disciplined with it and set realistic goals for your money.
+Your budget is on you if you can stay disciplined with it and set realistic goals for your money.
 Your budget will get you there!
 Use our Ultimate Beginner Budget Course to set up and stay on track with your budget.

 Comments will be approved before showing up.